How to Install OpenShot on Linux Mint 22 and 21

 The repository package is the easiest place to start.
 The stable PPA is the simplest APT-managed route to newer OpenShot builds on both supported Mint releases, and standard Linux Mint desktop installs already include Flatpak with a system-scope Flathub remote.

 The repository package is the best fit when you want the least upkeep.
-Mint 21.x users have the strongest reason to move to the stable PPA, while Flatpak is more useful for sandboxing than for absolute version freshness.
+Mint 21.x users have the strongest reason to move to the stable PPA because the default package is much older.
+Flatpak is useful for Flathub packaging, but the current app permissions include host file access, so do not treat it as the strictest isolation option.

 Update Linux Mint Before Installing OpenShot